hasura/promptql-go-sdk/README.md

 ### Prerequisite

-- If you are new with PromptQL, follow [the quickstart guide of PromptQL](https://hasura.io/docs/promptql/quickstart/) to create a project.
+- If you are new to PromptQL, follow [the quickstart guide of PromptQL](https://hasura.io/docs/promptql/quickstart/) to create a project.
-- Create a PromptQL API Key in project settings tab on [https://console.hasura.io](https://console.hasura.io).
+- Create a PromptQL API Key in the project settings tab on [https://console.hasura.io](https://console.hasura.io).
 - Your Project API endpoint and security headers.

 ### Use PromptQL SDK